 20. De Rijp

 The numerous lakes surrounding the village have disappeared over time through reclamation.
-In fact, the concept of land reclamation seems to have originated here in the 17th century with the reclamation of Beemster polder.
+The concept of land reclamation seems to have originated here in the 17th century with the reclamation of the Beemster Polder.

-Today, the Beemster polder is a recognized UNESCO site.
+Today, the Beemster Polder is a recognized UNESCO World Heritage site.
 There are so many other tourist attractions in De Rijp.
-De Rijp has over 100 restored structures and about 27 monuments, some of which are open to the public.
+De Rijp has over 100 restored structures and about 27 monuments, some open to the public.

 You can tour the village through different means – for example, boarding an electric boat to tour the Beemster polder.
 The town is popular for picnics and people who want a relaxed evening in one of the most beautiful villages in the Netherlands.